tarwn/lessthandot-hugo/blogs/content/posts/2011-04-06-the-programmer-vs-the-developer.md

 ### The Developer

 The Developer produces a finished solution for a murky business definition.
 Along that path from nothing to something there is programming, but also end user communications, business analysis, architecture, documentation, testing, project management, and so on.
 A Developer has a base level of skill in all of these, some stronger than others.
-No two developers will have exactly the same skill levels, but their overall ability as a developer is reflected in how accurately the end solution meets the customer&#8217;s needs.
+No two developers will have exactly the same skill levels, but their overall ability as a developer is reflected in how accurately the end solution meets the customer's needs.
 The Developer has breadth.

 ### The Overlap